 While federal authorities hold business owners, executives, and professionals to extremely high standards when it comes to industry-specific compliance, the reality is that the compliance obligations in many industries are so voluminous and complex that most individuals only have a very basic understanding of the types of burdens to which they are subject.
-At Oberheiden, P.C., we rely on our federal compliance attorneys’ centuries of combined experience to help our clients understand their obligations; and, when you come to us, we do not expect you to know what the federal government expects of you.
+At Oberheiden, P.C., we rely on our federal compliance attorneys’ combined experience to help our clients understand their obligations; and, when you come to us, we do not expect you to know what the federal government expects of you.
 Acknowledging that businesses in the industries listed above are subject to hundreds of pages of dense rules and regulations, the following is a brief overview of some of the types of issues that will generally need to be addressed:

 - Healthcare Compliance – Compliance with Medicare, Medicaid, Tricare, VA, and DOL billing rules and regulations; Anti-Kickback Statute and Stark Law compliance; False Claims Act compliance; CMS contractor audits; compliance with rules regarding telemedicine, compound medications, and other healthcare practice issues.

 - Food and Drug Compliance – FDA approval; DEA registration; agency inspections and audits; recalls and consumer notifications; labeling and marketing compliance.